ZafreenJagir/PROMPT-ENGINEERING/README.md

 Step 7: Finalize and Export
 ```
 # Output:
-# Comprehensive Report on Generative AI using ChatGPT :
 # Prompt:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.